December 12th, 2006

 Posted in: Environment

-There are 2 Responses to Something I’d like to see more debate on
+There are 2 responses to Something I’d like to see more debate on

 Craig Mackintosh

-December 12th, 2006 8:25 pm
+Tuesday, 12th December 2006 8:25 pm

 I whole heartedly agree - this issue needs to be looked at a lot more.
 There have been people working for decades on educating consumers about the effect diet has on the health of the environment (and, of course, personal health).
 It’s not new information.
 But, now that people are realising the world actually *does* have limited resources, government groups are getting a little more proactive in studying *how* these resources are being used.
 You’ll find some interesting links at the bottom of this post: